 |A billiards game ...|

-A neutron in the material undergoes a series of collisions called "elastic" on nuclei.
-It transmits its energy to the nuclei that recoil under the shock (the path of the neutron, which does not interact between two collisions, should be represented in dotted lines).
+Travelling throguh matter, neutron undergoes a series of "elastic" collisions on nuclei.
+It transmits its energy to the nuclei recoiling under the shocks (the path of the neutron, which does not interact between collisions, is invisible).
 This slowdown is the fastest in a hydrogenated matter where recoil nuclei are protons with a mass equal to the neutron.
-These recoil nuclei are the one that ionize and produce side effects because they carry electric charges.
+These electrically charged recoil nuclei are the one that ionize and produce side effects.
 The neutron is generally finally captured by a nucleus that can become radioactive: the material is activated.
-In special cases such as uranium-235 or plutonium-239, the capture triggers the explosion of the nucleus.
-This process is called fission.
+In special cases such as uranium-235 or plutonium-239, the capture triggers the explosion of the nucleus, a fission.